alajusticia/laravel-auth-tracker/README.md

 an IP address lookup to get, for example, the geolocation.

 You can revoke every single login or all at once.
 In case of sessions with remember tokens, every session has its own remember token.
-This way, you can logout a session without affecting the others.
+This way, you can revoke a session without affecting the others.
 It solves this [issue](https://github.com/laravel/ideas/issues/971).

 * [Compatibility](#compatibility)